SvenGroot/JumboCore/doc/UserGuide/Samples.md

 A job that implements the Parallel FP-Growth algorithm described in the paper "PFP: Parallel FP-Growth for Query Recommendation" by Li et al., 2008.

-This algorithm calculates the top-K frequent patterns for each item in the database, only regarding patterns that have the specified minimum support.
+This algorithm calculates the top-K frequent patterns for each item in the input, only regarding patterns that have the specified minimum support.

 The algorithm has three steps: first, it counts how often each item occurs in the input database,